Bristol, Rhode Island: American Revolution

 A view of Bristol RI from the harbor.
 1886 engraving.

 During the American Revolutionary War, the British Royal Navy bombarded Bristol twice.
 On October 7, 1775, a group of ships led by Captain Wallace and sailed into town and demanded provisions.
 When refused, Wallace shelled the town, causing much damage.
 The attack was stopped when Lieutenant Governor William Bradford rowed out to Rose to negotiate a cease-fire, but then a second attack took place on May 25, 1778.
-This time, 500 British and Hessian troops marched through the main street (now called Hope Street (RI Route 114)) and burnt 30 barracks and houses, taking some prisoners to Newport.
+This time, 500 British and Hessian troops marched through the main street (now called Hope Street (RI Route 114)) and burned 30 barracks and houses, taking some prisoners to Newport.

 New Goree

-Starting in at least in 1805, a community of free Blacks known as "New Goree" existed along the northern portion of Wood Street in the 19th century from Bayview Avenue to Union Street.
+Starting in at least in 1805, a community of free Black people known as "New Goree" existed along the northern portion of Wood Street in the 19th century from Bayview Avenue to Union Street.
 This community disappeared by 1900.
 An African Methodist Episcopal church stood at 417 Wood Street, but was razed by 1898; the Bristol Sports Club currently stands on that lot.
 Two modest homes on Wood Street were identified in 2023 as being New Goree homes.
 Researchers speculate that the construction of a United States Rubber Company plant on Wood Street in 1864 may have played a role in the neighborhood's demise.